pierce-smith1/fractalthorns/README.md

   ```
 * To update the content database, run `npm run compile-content` (which you can even do while the server is running!)
   This will read the modified times of the files in the content directory to intelligently determine what entities actually need
   recreating.
-If you suspect your database is in a buggy state and needs to be fully remade though, you can use
+  * If you suspect your database is in a buggy state and needs to be fully remade, you can use
-  `npm run fully-recompile-content`, which will do a totally clean recreation from scratch.
+  `npm run fully-recompile-content`, which will do a clean recreation from scratch (tables not derived from content, such as
+  puzzle_solve, are preserved.
+To start fresh for totally real, just delete the database.)